 Thank you for your interest in Effective Maths.

-The links below take you to lessons from the Autumn Term.
+The links below take you to a selection of lessons from the Autumn Term.

-For Year 1 the lessons are from Calculation (Unit 2).
+For Year 1 the lessons are from Calculation (Unit 2) and the geometry unit.

-For Years 2-6 the lessons are from Multiplication and Division (Unit 1).
+For Years 2-6 the lessons are from Multiplication and Division (Unit 1) and the unit on time.

 Detailed planning notes are contained within the lesson slides - click on the notes tab within a presentation.
 Use the space bar to advance the animations within slides.